Overview of Executive Function, and who we are

 MetaCOG® R Metacognitive Awareness Assessment System

 Under the direction of Lynn Meltzer, ResearchILD has created a unique set of surveys designed to help teachers to understand their students’ self-perceptions and around key attributes such as effort and persistence so that they can compare these perceptions to the teachers’ perceptions of the same.
 This pre-and post surveys provide a useful way for teachers to help students learn how to learn by fostering and promoting metacognitive awareness.
 The hardcopy of the MetaCOG® R is available directly through ResearchILD for the cost of $90 including shipping and handling.
-An online format of these surveys is currently under development and will be available in spring, 2021.
+An online format of these surveys is currently under development and is targeted for release in spring of 2022.

 Looking to learn more about how to teach executive function strategies?
 Download a free lesson from the SMARTS Executive Function Curriculum for Secondary School or Elementary School.